mmistakes/minimal-mistakes/_drafts/kotlin-type-classes.md

 interface ValidationError
 ```

-The main difference with the previous version is that the `validate` method now takes a parameter of type `T` that represents the object to validate.
+The main difference with the previous version (a part for the name) is that the `validate` method now takes a parameter of type `T` that represents the object to validate.
 Now, we can implement the validation rules as follows for the `CreatePortfolioDTO` type:

 ```kotlin
 val createPortfolioDTOValidator =